richardgaywood/paydata.org/content/shadowrun/which_edition/alternatives_sprawlrunners.md

 It's worth noting there are some characteristics that make it not to everyone's tastes, however:

 * Less predictable dice rolls - as it (typically) rolls two dice and chooses the highest the results can swing from failure to dramatic success more freely than Shadowrun's dice pool system.
+Whether this is a bug or a feature depends on your table's taste in occasional chaos (my players really enjoy this...)
 * ...more...?

 Savage Worlds been a popular choice for playing Shadowrun via various fan-made hacks for many years.
 I'm going to mention two specific options based on more polished commercial releases.